 Aegon is what’s called an ‘investment platform’.
 They make it easier for people to buy investments from different fund managers through intermediaries like FDD.
 They provide administration services and the technology and tools to help clients to manage their investments in one place.

 They administer over £89bn of investments on behalf of around 800,000 people.

 Clients have access to over 3000 funds from over 200 fund groups

 We offer clients the opportunity to invest at the lowest possible cost.
 We do not offer personalised advice but can offer support and information on a whole range of financial products.
 If you wish to invest but need advice you should see an independent financial adviser.
 If you know what you wish to purchase, however, you can almost always get a better deal by investing through us rather than going to the provider direct.
 We pride ourselves on our friendly and efficient service both at the initial investment stage and with our post sale delivery, especially our Premier Club.

-We selected Cofunds as our fund supermarket partner as we believe they offer the most efficient administration and the best range of services for our clients.
+We selected Aegon as our fund supermarket partner as we believe they offer the most efficient administration and the best range of services for our clients.
 Indeed, the vast majority of stocks, shares and ISA investments are now made through fund supermarkets.

-Go to Cofunds where you can find full details of our chosen administrative partner.
+Visit the Aegon website where you can find full details of our chosen administrative partner.

 Investing direct with the fund manager will generally be more expensive than using our services.